The 20 Best Dentatorubral-Pallidoluysian Atrophy Doctors Near Me in Philadelphia, PA

 Offers Telehealth

-Thomas Tropea is a Neurologist in Philadelphia, Pennsylvania.
+Thomas Tropea is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Tropea is rated as an Experienced provider by MediFind in the treatment of Dentatorubral-Pallidoluysian Atrophy.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Lewy Body Dementia (LBD), Dementia, and Deep Brain Stimulation.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Lewy Body Dementia (LBD), and Dementia.
+Dr. Tropea is board certified in Neurology, 2015.
 Dr. Tropea is currently accepting new patients.

 Experienced in Dentatorubral-Pallidoluysian Atrophy